MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 After applying the 2002 update, an alert for an "Invalid Time Source" may incorrectly appear in the Administrator portal.
 This false-positive alert can be ignored and will be fixed in an upcoming release.

-For other known Azure Stack Hub update issues, please see [Troubleshooting Updates in Azure Stack Hub](azure-stack-troubleshooting.md).
+For known Azure Stack Hub update issues, see [Troubleshooting Updates in Azure Stack Hub](azure-stack-troubleshooting.md#troubleshoot-azure-stack-hub-updates).

 ## Portal